ROS-Aerial/community/README.md

 Since the Aerial Robotics working group is community driven we will not follow the normal standards for subprojects but some other defined ones.

 The subprojects should at least have:
-* A github project about the topic that needs to be updated with the latest important PRs
+* A github project about the topic that needs to be updated with the latest important issues and PRs
 * At least 2 people should be interested in working on this topic
 * A document about the topic should exist in /subprojects/ folder